Superfishintights/nexus/README.md

 Nexus discovers tools by scanning Python packages for functions decorated with `@register_tool`.
 By default it scans the built‑in `tools` package.

+For large multi-service installs, prefer `@register_tool(namespace="service")` so tool names are unambiguous (e.g., `jira.get_issue_status`).

+Notes:

+- Discovery is via AST parsing (no imports).
+Tool modules must be valid Python; files with syntax errors are skipped and their tools won’t be discoverable.
+- Tool file layout does not affect MCP “context bloat” (results are filtered by `search_tools`/`get_tool`), but it does affect scan/import performance.
+See `tools/ADDING_TOOLSETS.md`.

 To add external tool packages, install them on the machine and set:

 ```bash